demantz/RFAnalyzer/doc/rf_analyzer_manual.md

    (parts-per-million).
 The correct ppm value can be measured manually (tune to a known frequency and calculating the offset in ppm) or on another machine by using rtl_test -p.
- * Up-/Down-converter frequency shift: Use this setting to apply a frequency offset (positive or negative) to the frequency axis of RF Analyzer when using a RTL-SDR.
+ * Up-/Down-converter frequency offset: Use this setting to apply a frequency offset (positive or negative) to the frequency axis of RF Analyzer when using a RTL-SDR.
 This is intended to be used with external up- or down converters such as the Ham-It-Up.
-   Example: For the Ham-It-Up converter the frequency shift setting should be set to -125000000Hz.
+   Example: For the Ham-It-Up converter the frequency offset setting should be set to -125000000Hz.
 That means that the app will display the incoming signals as if they were 125MHz lower than they actually are.
 Now when tuning the app to 14MHz you see the signals that are actually